SnehaKailasa23/FortnMainProject/README.md

 # RPM Information
 - Follow WES_YUM_Server_Configuration_v1.2 document to set up the type of YUM repo needed.
+- Before running the scripts, use following command to establish connection between the servers:
+  - $ ssh-copy-id username@destination_ip
+  - This command should be run on all the servers with their respective server ip and usernames.
-- Run the respective script to upload the artifacts to desired location.
+- Run the respective script to upload the artifacts/packages to desired location.
-- Update the yum repo when new artifacts are pushed to YUM repo, using:
+- In approach 2, update the yum repo when new artifacts are pushed to it using:
   - $ createrepo --update /var/<repo_name>/